wanteddev/wanted-sans/documentation/concept/README-EN.md

     <img width="100%" alt="Humanist shapes in Wanted Sans" src="https://github.com/wanteddev/wanted-sans/assets/7247848/a6ee5469-2072-4c80-8335-77596b520033">
 </picture>

 However, typical geometric sans-serifs can sometimes convey a somewhat heavy and rigid atmosphere due to their strict adherence to form.
-In Wanted Sans, while the geometric structure remains foundational, the shapes are slightly opened up, aiming for a balance of readability and a humane appearance.
+In Wanted Sans, while the geometric structure remains foundational, the shapes are slightly opened up, aiming for a balance of readability and a fresh appearance.
 Thus, Wanted Sans manages to exude a sense of humanity from its refined structure, oscillating between solemnity and liveliness, sometimes even with a playful twist.
 This characteristic is especially pronounced in letters and numbers like s, t, 2, and 8.

 ## Hangeul